Abdelrahman-Elprince/Linear-Regression-For-Car-Auction-Sales/README.md

 # Linear-Regression-For-Car-Auction-Sales

-# Using Linear regression in python to estimate car prices
+This project utilizes the Linear Regression machine learning technique in Python to predict car prices in an auction setting.
+The goal is to provide a straightforward and efficient system for estimating the auction prices of cars based on relevant features.